-Well folks, we have come to the middle of August, when the children are bored but not ready for school yet, and our taste buds are tired of s’mores and potato salad.
+Well folks, we have come to the middle of summer, when the children are bored but not ready for school yet, and our taste buds are tired of s’mores and potato salad.
 (Yes, this is possible.)

 This recipe from The View From Great Island was recently shared on our Facebook page, and it looked SO GOOD to me personally, that I sweet-talked my 10-year-old daughter into making it last weekend.
 She’s been really taking off in the kitchen lately, and has homemade brownies and even bread under her belt now, so I knew this cake would be something she could easily handle.
 And oh my word, handle it she did.